-The Queenstown Story @ Cobh Heritage Centre
+The Queenstown Story, Cobh

 Whether you are interested in the Irish Emigration story, tracing your ancestors, learning more about the ill-fated Titanic and the Lusitania, or immersing yourself in our naval and military history, Cobh Heritage Centre has it all and lots more.
 With such a rich heritage, history and so many stories to tell, a trip to Cobh Heritage Centre is a must.
 This beautiful, informative and sometimes emotive cultural Centre is inventively situated within Cobh’s beautifully restored Victorian railway station, a building with its own historic story.